ACR Convergence 2025| Video: Rheuminations on Milestones & Ageism

 SCROLL TO CONTINUE

-A 2025 study led by Dr. Shanafelt found that 45.2% of physicians reported at least one symptom of burnout in 2023, which was lower than 2021, but still in line with earlier findings from 2011 (45.5%).
-(Note: This statistic was 62.8%, during the COVID-19 pandemic.)
-The study was based on a survey with more than 7,600 physician participants and a probability-based sample of the U.S. working population.
-In the survey, physicians were at a higher risk for burnout than other U.S. workers and less likely to be satisfied with their work–life integration.1
+A 12-year longitudinal study on burnout in the U.S. physician workforce led by Dr. Shanafelt and published in 2025 found that 45.2% of physicians reported at least one symptom of burnout in 2023, which was lower than 2021, but still in line with earlier findings from 2011 (45.5%; but 62.8% during the COVID-19 pandemic).
+The 2023 study results were based on a survey with more than 7,600 physician participants and a probability-based sample of the U.S. working population.
+In the study, physicians were at a higher risk for burnout than other U.S. workers and less likely to be satisfied with their work–life integration.1

 Dr. Tait Shanafelt, with ACR President Dr. Carol Langford